 What is chlamydia?

-Chlamydia Trachomatis, known as Chlamydia, is one of the most common Sexually Transmitted Infections (STI).
+Chlamydia trachomatis, known as Chlamydia, is one of the most common sexually transmitted infections (STIs).
 It affects both men and women and is especially prevalent in young adults or sexually active teenagers.
 In order to enjoy a healthy sex life and protect yourself and partners it is important to get regularly checked by your GP or a nurse at a sexual health clinic.
 It is also wise to be aware of the types of sexually transmitted infections and diseases that can be contracted, and how these can be passed between sexual partners.
 It is advised that you are tested once a year or whenever you change sexual partners, as well as practising safe sex by using condoms.

 How can you catch chlamydia?